 Treatment of Disturbed Sleep in PSP

 UCSF is recruiting for a study to explore if specific sleep medications can improve your sleep patterns, disease symptoms, or quality of life.
-This is a 6-week remote clinical sleep trial in PSP, meaning you can fully from your own home with frequent phone calls with the study team.
-Learn more about this study here.
+This is a 6-week remote clinical sleep trial in PSP, meaning you can fully participate from your own home with frequent phone calls with the study team.

 The FTD Disorders Registry